toxyl/go-string-generator/README.md

 ### Files
 Those among you paying close attention might wonder how recursion can be achieved in the first place.
 Good catch, time to introduce you to the `[:file]` token.

-Maybe you've noticed that we've set a `DataDir` variable when compiling the example application.
-That's why: when using the `[:file]` token data is being read from this directory.
+Remember that we copied files before building the application?
+Here's why: when using the `[:file]` token data is being read from the `$HOME/.rsg-data` directory.
 Well, to be more precise: it is read from memory because when a generator is created the library will load all files from that directory into memory and from then on watch the directory for changes and update the in-memory cache accordingly.
-This produces overhead for each generator created, so you should reuse them where possible, especially when using large data directories.
+This produces overhead for each generator created, so you should reuse them where possible, especially when using a lot of data.

 When loading files into memory the library will remove all blank lines and commented lines.
 Comments can be created by prefixing a line with `#` and as many leading spaces as you like.
 However, it is not possible to comment partial lines.